jponly/Portfolio_2018/README.md

 # Portfolio_2018
-Updated portfolio with latest projects/github/linkedin
+Updated portfolio with latest links to: projects github linkedin